 the lease may be more difficult to market

-if the time periods for the offer back clause will take significant time to comply with, the tenant may lose a potential assignee
+if the time periods for the operation of the offer back clause will take significant time to comply with, the tenant may

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.